kyokenn/rogdrv/README.md

 ======

 rogdrv is a simple ASUS ROG (Republic of Gamers) userspace mouse driver for Linux.
-The mouse device consists of 2 input devices: mouse and keyboard.
+The mouse is a composite device which consists of 2 devices: mouse, keyboard and consumer control for changing mouse settings.
 The keyboard part is unsupported on Linux, but it's recognised as HID device.
 So this driver maps HID events to the generic keyboard events.